Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Normalizing Flow density estimation

 Initially, when $q(\bi{x}(t))$ is very broad compared to $p(\bi{x}|\bi{y})$, the acceptance rate of MH will be low, since most of the samples drawn will have low $p(\bi{x}|\bi{y})$, so this process may only eliminate the worst performers, and replace them with samples in the higher density region of $p(\bi{x}|\bi{y})$.
-As DLMC progresses $q(\bi{x}(t))$ becomes closer to $p(\bi{x}|\bi{y})$, and the acceptance increases and reaches $r(\bi{z},\tilde{\bi{z}})=1$ if NF learns the target perfectly.
-In high dimensions MH acceptance can remain low, however MH update is still necessary, as it ensures proper equilibration of multi-modal peaks.
+As DLMC progresses $q(\bi{x}(t))$ becomes closer to $p(\bi{x}|\bi{y})$, and the acceptance increases and reaches $r(\bi{x},\tilde{\bi{x}})=1$ if the NF learns the target perfectly.
+In high dimensions the MH acceptance can remain low.
+However, the MH update is still necessary for proper equilibration of multi-modal peaks.